 In the series finale of “Superstore,” America Ferrera’s Amy returned to her old store to say her goodbyes in her Cloud 9 vest.

 By making Cloud 9 a “perfect store” when an evaluator visits, employees initially believe they can get one of Zephra’s remaining 5% of stores to be spared.
-If it doesn’t work, Cheyenne will have some of her more attractive friends serve as the greeters and clean up the usual messes.
+If it doesn’t work, Cheyenne will have some more attractive friends serve as the greeters and clean up the usual messes.

-However, when Justine (Kelly Schumann) discovers a bag of severed feet in the bedding section, the flawless store operation is put into jeopardy (a not unusual occurrence).
-Jonah, Amy, Dina (Lauren Ash), Glenn, and Cheyenne surround them with a large display of La Croix seltzer boxes in an attempt to conceal them from the evaluator.
+However, when Justine (Kelly Schumann) discovers a bag of severed feet in the bedding section, the flawless store operation is jeopardised (a not-unusual occurrence).
+Jonah, Amy, Dina (Lauren Ash), Glenn, and Cheyenne surround them with a large display of La Croix seltzer boxes to conceal them from the evaluator.

-Amy confronts the Zephra evaluator and begs her to keep the store open after the police show up and Jonah makes an impassioned defense of the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.
+Amy confronts the Zephra evaluator and begs her to keep the store open after the police arrive.
+Jonah defends the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.

-Liquidation signs and almost-empty shelves are all that’s left of the store.
+Liquidation signs and almost empty shelves are all left of the store.
 Glenn quickly enlists Amy’s assistance on the floor after she stops by to say her goodbyes, and she dons the blue Cloud 9 vest one last time.
 A gloomy atmosphere pervades the store.
-A job managing the fulfillment center was offered to Dina, but she can only bring five employees with her.
+A job managing the fulfilment centre was offered to Dina, but she can only bring five employees with her.

-For the first time, we see a young Amy, Garrett, Dina, and Jonah in their pompous and arrogant but still warm-hearted state, thanks to Glenn’s old tapes of the interviews he secretly recorded with the employees.
+For the first time, we see a young Amy, Garrett, Dina, and Jonah in their pompous but warm-hearted state, thanks to Glenn’s old tapes of the interviews he secretly recorded with the employees.
 After a long time at Cloud 9, Amy inquires about Jonah’s reasons for staying.

 As Garrett bids farewell to the remaining customers, he attempts to be lighthearted.
 Nevertheless, he can’t help but give a heartfelt speech about how much the store and the people who work there mean to him in the final moments.

-Finally, we’re brought back to the present day and the store has closed.
+Finally, we’re brought back to the present day, and the store has closed.